Scheduled Events

 Property Description

-Interval The number of minutes in between executions of the event.
+Interval The number of minutes between each running of the event.
 This must be a divisor of 60.

 If a repeated scheduled event takes longer than the interval, an overlap would occur.
-To prevent this a choice must be made on how to handle this.
-This is set in the On overlap property of the scheduled event.
+To prevent this, choose one of the following options in the On overlap property of the scheduled event:

 • Skip next – If an event takes longer than its interval, subsequent events are skipped until it has completed.
 The next event will start at the next available scheduled time.

-This is the default and will ensure that events are always executed at a scheduled time, subject to queue resources being available (see Running Concurrently, below).
+This is the default and will ensure that events are always run at a scheduled time, subject to queue resources being available (see Running Concurrently, below).

-Should an event have drifted a long way from its intended schedule over time, the best way to remedy this is to delete the event and create a new one (with a longer interval).
+If an event has drifted a long way from its intended schedule over time, the best way to remedy this is to delete the event and create a new one (with a longer interval).

 Daylight Saving